elix/elix.org/content/mixins.md

 instead of classic mixins.
 Functional mixins, as described here, share at least one key characteristic with React's higher-order components: both use functions that accept a class and return a new class.
 In React's case, the new class _wraps_ an instance of the original class.
-In this proposal, the new class _extends_ the original class.
+In a functional mixin, the new class _extends_ the original class.
 In both cases, the function allows more developer control over what is happening, and the function's effects are made more readily apparent to someone reading the code.